Metaculus/MetaculusDiscord/README.md

 ## Final remarks
-All bugs should be attributed to me and not Metaculus, all the good things Metaculus does should be attributed to Metaculus and not me.
+All bugs should be attributed to me (JanProvaznik) and not Metaculus, all the good things Metaculus does should be attributed to Metaculus and not me.
 PRs are welcome, but if you fork and run the bot, please don't add it to a server that already contains this one.
 It should be simple to modify the app to use a different database (just search and replace .UseNpgsql in the code).